1. Accounting principles

-Since 1 January 2005, UNIQA Insurance Group AG has applied IFRS 4 published in 2004 for insurance policies.
-This standard demands that the methods of accounting and valuation be largely unaltered with regard to the actuarial items.
+UNIQA Insurance Group AG has applied IFRS 4 published in 2004 for insurance contracts since 1 January 2005.
+This standard demands that the accounting policies be largely unaltered with regard to the actuarial items.

 The IFRSs contain no specific regulations that comprehensively govern the recognition and measurement of insurance and reinsurance policies and investment contracts with a discretionary participation feature.
-Therefore, in accordance with IAS 8, the provisions of the US Generally Accepted Accounting Principles (US GAAP) in the version valid on 1 January 2005 were applied to all cases for which IFRS 4 contains no specific regulations.
-For balancing the accounts and evaluation of the insurance-specific entries of the life insurer with profit participation, FAS 120 was observed; FAS 60 was applied for specific items in health, property and casualty insurance and FAS 113 in the area of reinsurance.
-The unit-linked life insurance, where the policyholder bears the investment risk, is stated according to FAS 97.
+Therefore, in accordance with IAS 8, the provisions of US Generally Accepted Accounting Principles (US GAAP) in the version applicable on 1 January 2005 were applied to all cases for which IFRS 4 contains no specific regulations.
+For balancing the accounts and evaluation of the insurance-specific entries of life insurance with profit sharing, FAS 120 was observed; FAS 60 was applied for specific items in health, property and casualty insurance and FAS 113 for reinsurance.
+Unit-linked life insurance, where the policyholder bears the entire investment risk, was accounted for in accordance with FAS 97.

 Insurance and investment contracts

-Ceded reinsurance is also subject to the application of IFRS 4 and is presented in a separate asset-side item as per IFRS 4.
+Ceded reinsurance is also subject to the application of IFRS 4 and is presented in a separate item under assets in accordance with IFRS 4.
 The profit and loss items (premiums and payments) are deducted openly from the corresponding items in the gross account, while commission income is reported separately as its own item.

 Deferred acquisition costs

-Deferred acquisition costs are accounted for according to IFRS 4 in conjunction with US GAAP.
+Deferred acquisition costs are accounted for in accordance with IFRS 4 in conjunction with US GAAP.
 In the case of property and casualty insurance contracts, costs directly attributable to the acquisition are deferred and distributed over the expected contract term or according to the unearned premiums.
-In life insurance, the deferred acquisition costs are written down in line with the pattern of expected gross profits or margins.
+In life insurance, the deferred acquisition costs are amortised in line with the pattern of expected gross profits or margins.

-Premiums levied on the conclusion of certain long-term contracts (e.g. upfront fees) are recognised as unearned premiums.
-In line with the applicable regulations of US GAAP, these fees are recorded in the same manner as the write-downs of deferred acquisition costs.
+Premiums levied upon entering into certain long-term contracts (e.g. upfront fees) are recognised as unearned premiums.
+In line with the applicable regulations of US GAAP, these fees are recorded in the same manner as the amortisation of deferred acquisition costs.

-They are in principle calculated for each individual policy and exactly to the day.
-If they are attributable to life insurance, they are included in the premium reserves.
+Unearned premiums are in principle calculated for each individual policy and exactly to the day.
+If they are attributable to life insurance, they are included in the insurance provision.

-Actuarial provisions are established in the casualty, life and health insurance lines.
-Their recognition value on the balance sheet is determined according to actuarial principles on the basis of the present value of future benefits to be paid by the insurer less the present value of future net premiums the insurer expects to receive.
-The actuarial provisions of the life insurer are calculated by taking into account prudent and contractually agreed calculation bases.
+Insurance provisions are established in the casualty, life and health insurance lines.
+Their carrying amount is determined based on actuarial principles on the basis of the present value of future benefits to be paid by the insurer less the present value of future net premiums the insurer expects to receive.
+The insurance provision of the life insurer is calculated by taking into account prudent and contractually agreed calculation principles.

-For policies of a mainly investment character (e.g. unit-linked life insurance), the regulations in the Statement of Financial Accounting Standards No. 97 (FAS 97) are used to value the actuarial provisions.
-The actuarial provisions are arrived at by combining the invested amounts, the change in value of the underlying investments and the withdrawals under the policy.
-For unit-linked insurance policies in which the policyholder carries the sole risk of the value of the investment rising or falling, the actuarial provisions are listed as a separate liability entry under “Technical provisions held on account and at risk of life insurance policyholders”.
+For policies of a mainly investment character (e.g. unit-linked life insurance), the provisions of FAS 97 are used to measure the insurance provision.
+The insurance provision is arrived at by combining the invested amounts, the change in value of the underlying investments and the withdrawals under the policy.
+For unit-linked insurance policies in which the policyholder carries the sole risk of the value of the investment rising or falling, the insurance provision is listed as a separate liability entry under “Technical provisions for unit-linked and index-linked life insurance”.

-The actuarial provisions for health insurance are determined on a calculation basis of “best estimate”, taking into account safety margins.
-Once a calculation basis has been determined, these basically have to be applied to the corresponding partial portfolio for the whole duration (locked-in principle).
+The insurance provisions for health insurance are determined based on calculation prin-ciples that correspond to the “best estimate”, taking into account safety margins.
+Once calculation principles have been determined, they have to be applied to the corresponding partial portfolio for the whole duration (locked-in principle).

-The provisions for outstanding claims in property and casualty insurance contain the actual and the expected amounts of future financial obligations including the claims settlement expenses appertaining thereto, based on accepted statistical procedures.
+The provision for outstanding claims in the property and casualty insurance lines contains the actual and the expected amounts of future financial obligations, including the direct claims settlement expenses appertaining thereto, based on accepted statistical methods.
 This applies to claims already reported as well as for claims incurred but not yet reported (IBNR).
-In insurance lines in which past experience does not allow the application of statistical procedures, individual loss provisions are made.
+In insurance lines in which past experience does not allow the application of statistical methods, individual loss provisions are set aside.

-Life insurance is calculated on an individual loss basis with the exception of the provisions for unreported claims.
+Life insurance is calculated on an individual loss basis with the exception of the provision for unreported claims.

 As for health insurance, the provisions for outstanding claims are estimated on the basis of past experience, taking into consideration the known arrears in claim payments.

-The provisions for the assumed reinsurance business generally comply with the figures of the cedents.
+The provision for the assumed reinsurance business generally complies with the figures of the cedents.

-The provisions for premium refunds include the amounts for profit-related and profit-unrelated profit sharing to which the policyholders are entitled on the basis of statutory or contractual regulations.
+The provision for premium refunds includes the amounts for profit-related and non-profit related profit sharing to which the policyholders are entitled on the basis of statutory or contractual provisions.

-For life insurance policies with a discretionary participation feature, differences between local measurement and IFRS measurement are presented with deferred profit participation taken into account, whereby this too is reported in profit or loss or in the statement of comprehensive income depending on the recognition of the change in the underlying valuation differences.
-The amount of the provisions for deferred profit participation amount to generally 85 per cent of the valuation differentials before tax.
-These valuation differences can also give rise to net positive items, which are also listed here.
+In life insurance policies with a discretionary participation feature, differences between local measurement and measurement in accordance with IFRSs are presented with deferred profit participation taken into account, whereby this is also reported in profit or loss or in the statement of comprehensive income depending on the recognition of the change in the under-lying measurement differences.
+The amount of the provision for deferred profit participation generally comes to 85 per cent of the measurement differentials before tax.

-This item basically contains the provisions for contingent losses for acquired reinsurance portfolios as well as provisions for expected cancellations and premium losses.
+This item basically contains the provision for contingent losses for acquired reinsurance portfolios as well as a provision for expected cancellations and premium defaults.

-This item concerns the actuarial provisions and the remaining technical provisions for obligations from life insurance policies where the value or income is determined by investments for which the policyholder bears the risk or for which the benefit is index-linked.
-As a general rule, the valuation corresponds with the investments of the unit-linked and index-linked life insurance written at current market values.
+This item relates to the insurance provisions and the remaining technical provisions for obligations from life insurance policies where the value or income is determined by investments for which the policyholder bears the risk or for which the benefit is index-linked.
+As a general rule, the valuation corresponds with the unit-linked and index-linked life insurance investments written at current market values.